-Delhi Court Orders Framing of Charges Against Naveen Jindal, 4 Others in Coal Scam Case
+Delhi Court Orders Framing of Charges against Naveen Jindal, 4 Others in Coal Scam Case

 File photo of industrialist Naveen Jindal.
 (PTI)

-New Delhi: A special court on Monday ordered framing of charges against industrialist Naveen Jindal and four others in a coal scam case.
+New Delhi: A special court on Monday ordered framing of charges against industrialist Naveen Jindal and four others in a case pertaining to coal block allocation scam.

-Special judge Bharat Parashar ordered that Jindal and the others be put on trial for offences allegedly committed under sections 420 (cheating) and 120-B (criminal conspiracy) of the Indian Penal Code.

 Also Watch